 Do Short-Term Incentives Affect Long-Term Productivity?

-Previous research shows that stock repurchases that are caused by earnings management lead to reductions in firm-level investment and employment.
+Previous research shows that incentives to increase earnings-per-share cause firm to increase stock repurchases and reduce investment and employment.
 It is natural to expect firms to cut less productive investment and employment first, which could lead to a positive effect on firm-level productivity.
 However, using Census data, we find that firms make cuts across the board irrespective of plant productivity.
 This pattern seems to be associated with frictions in the labor market.
 Specifically, we find evidence that unionization of the labor force may prevent firms from doing efficient downsizing, forcing them to engage in easy or expedient downsizing instead.
-As a result of this inefficient downsizing, EPS-driven repurchases lead to a reduction in long-term productivity.
+As a result of this inefficient downsizing, firms experience deterioration in long-term productivity.
+Our findings show that allocating more power to a stakeholder could enhance corporate short-termism.

 JEL Classification: G32, G35, J23